 - any other child

 Example: Adam and Jane are a couple who have 2 children; Lucy aged 12 and Matthew aged 7.
 Adam and Jane are entitled to 1 bedroom for themselves, 1 bedroom for Lucy and 1 bedroom for Matthew.
 This means any Housing Benefit they are entitled to will be based on the LHA rate for 3 bedrooms.
-From April 2011 the LHA rate will be set at a maximum of 4 bedrooms.

 If you are single and aged under 35 or a joint tenant, we normally work out your Housing Benefit using the 'Shared Room Rate' of LHA.
 This rate will also apply to single people over 35 and couples with no other occupiers who choose to live in shared accommodation.

 If you are getting DLA (Middle or High Rate of the Care Component), renting privately and have a bedroom which is used by a non-resident carer who regularly stays overnight to provide care to you, we may include this extra need for a bedroom when working out your Housing Benefit.
 Please contact us for advice.

 Your LHA rate will depend on the area in which you rent your property.
 New Forest is split into three Broad Rental Market Areas (BRMA's) - Southampton, Bournemouth and Salisbury.
 A BRMA is made up of at least 2 distinct but adjoining areas that each allows reasonable access to facilities such as banking, shopping, health and education.
 It will usually be obvious which of the 3 area LHA rates you need to use, but call us on 01590 646121 if in doubt.